Are ceramic coatings worth it? What is a ceramic car coating in the first place?

-We, at AvalonKing, stand by our product so much, that we’re actually offering you to ceramic coat your car with a 3-Year Guarantee for only $69.99.
-That means you basically have zero risk as we’ll just pay you back the money if you’re not happy with the product.
+We, at AvalonKing, stand by our product so much, that we’d like to invite you to try out our DIY Ceramic Coating Kit yourself with a 3-Year Guarantee for only $69.99.
+That means you basically have zero risks as we’ll just pay you back the money if you’re not happy with the product or results.

 GET STARTED TODAY